Towards the Pedagogical Steering of Large Language Models for Tutoring: A Case Study with Modeling Productive Failure

 Recent work reconsiders the CLASS framework from the point of view of alignment and tackles it using common alignment techniques such as RLHF~\cite{pedagogically_aligned}.
 However, the data are synthetically generated which leads to questionable quality and bias, and as for fine-tuning, the need for data is the main drawback of this technique.

-\paragraph{\SECpf{}} In education, ``Instruction followed by Problem Solving'' approaches, which directly instruct students on how to approach a problem and then let them practice, are widely used.
-However, Productive Failure~\cite{productive_failure,Kapur_2016} is a ``Problem Solving followed by Instruction'' learning design in which the learner attempts to solve open-ended problems before formally learning how to approach them, to build a deeper understanding of the topic.
-With PF, the teacher uses mostly questioning to let students cognitively engage with the problem.
-There is a large body of evidence that PF is effective with meta-analyses reporting an effect size of 0.87 standard deviations~\cite{meta_analysis_pf}, high by the learning sciences standards, and performing better than directly instructing students or telling them solutions.
+In education, ``Instruction followed by Problem Solving'' approaches, which directly instruct students on how to approach a problem and then let them practice, are widely used.
+However, PF~\cite{productive_failure,Kapur_2016} rather uses the reversed order.
+PF is a ``Problem Solving followed by Instruction'' learning design, in which the learner attempts to solve open-ended problems before formally learning how to approach them, to build a deeper understanding of the topic.
+With PF, the teacher mostly uses questioning to let students engage cognitively with the problem.
+There is a large body of evidence that PF is effective with meta-analyses reporting an effect size of 0.87 standard deviations (high by the Learning Sciences standards)~\cite{meta_analysis_pf}, when compared to traditional teaching.

 A successful problem-solving session in PF provides opportunities for the learner to explore the problem and build as many Representation and Solution Methods (RSMs) as possible, even if they fail at solving the problem~\cite{Designing}.
-In simple terms, these RSMs can be thought of as mental representations of the problem, or partial solutions.
+In simple terms, these RSMs can be seen as mental representations of the problem, or unique solution attempts.
 The number of RSMs generated is one of the best predictors of how much students learn from PF~\cite{nb_RSMs}.
 Our tutoring strategy thus aims to promote the generation of such RSMs, and we will use their number as one of the evaluation metrics.

 Overall, PF is a suitable learning design to validate our approach because (1) it is a widely successful pedagogical strategy, and (2) opposed to native LLM behavior as a PF tutor should not directly reveal the solution to the students.